beginner-corp/policy/begin-privacy-policy.md

 ## Data Collected Automatically
 We may also automatically collect, receive and store certain information from you whenever you interact with our Products and Services.
-As is standard practice, Small Wins may automatically receive and record information on our server logs from any devices you use to access our Products and services, including your IP address, cookie information, and data you requested.
+As is standard practice, Beginner Corp. may automatically receive and record information on our server logs from any devices you use to access our Products and services, including your IP address, cookie information, and data you requested.

 ## Cookies